AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 The religion of the Chinese, Buddhism, Brahmanism, the religion of Zoroaster and of the Egyptians, more or less leavened Christianity in its earliest stages.
-So did Greek and Roman paganism with which the apostles and their followers came into direct contact."[^67]
+So did Greek and Roman paganism with which the apostles and their followers came into direct contact."[^61]

-The doctrines of substitutional atonement, resurrection of the body, native depravity, and endless punishment, are not lisped in the earliest creeds or formulas.[^68] The earliest Christians[^69] taught that man is the image of God, and that the indwelling Deity will lead him to holiness.
-In Alexandria, the center of Greek culture and Christian thought, \"more thoroughly Greek than Athens in its days of renown,\" the theological atmosphere was more nearly akin to that of the Universalist church of the present day than to that of any other branch of the Christian church during the last fifteen centuries.[^70]
+The doctrines of substitutional atonement, resurrection of the body, native depravity, and endless punishment, are not lisped in the earliest creeds or formulas.[^62] The earliest Christians[^63] taught that man is the image of God, and that the indwelling Deity will lead him to holiness.
+In Alexandria, the center of Greek culture and Christian thought, \"more thoroughly Greek than Athens in its days of renown,\" the theological atmosphere was more nearly akin to that of the Universalist church of the present day than to that of any other branch of the Christian church during the last fifteen centuries.[^64]

-The wonderful progress made during the first three centuries by the simple, pure and cheerful faith of early Christianity shows us what its growth might have been made had not the morose spirit of Tertullian, reinforced by the \"dark shadow of Augustine,\" transformed it.
+The wonderful progress made during the first three centuries by the simple, pure and cheerful faith of early Christianity shows us what its growth might have been made had not the morose spirit of Tertullian, reinforced by the \"dark shadow of Augustine,\"[^65] transformed it.
 As early as the beginning of the second century the heathen Pliny, the propraetor of Bithynia, reported to the emperor that his province was so filled with Christians that the worship of the heathen deities had nearly ceased.
-And they were not only of the poor and despised, but of all conditions of life --- *omnis ordinis*.
-Milner thinks that Asia Minor was at this time quite thoroughly evangelized.
-As early as the close of the Second Century there were not only many converts from the humbler ranks, but "the main strength of Christianity lay in the middle, perhaps in the mercantile classes.\" Gibbon says the Christians were not one-twentieth part of the Roman Empire, till Constantine gave them the sanction of his authority, but Robertson estimates them at one-fifth of the whole, and in some districts as the majority.[^71] Origen: *Against Celsus* says: \"At the present day (AD 240) not only rich men, but persons of rank, and delicate and high-born ladies, receive the teachers of Christianity; and the religion of Christ is better known than the teachings of the best philosophers.\" And Arnobius testifies that Christians included orators, grammarians, rhetoricians, lawyers, physicians, and philosophers.
+And they were not only of the poor and despised, but of all conditions of life --- *omnis ordinis*. **Milner**[^66] thinks that Asia Minor was at this time quite thoroughly evangelized.
+As early as the close of the Second Century there were not only many converts from the humbler ranks, but "the main strength of Christianity lay in the middle, perhaps in the mercantile classes."[^67] **Gibbon** says the Christians were not one-twentieth part of the Roman Empire, till Constantine gave them the sanction of his authority, but **Robertson** estimates them at one-fifth of the whole, and in some districts as the majority.[^68] Origen in *Against Celsus* says: \"At the present day (AD
+240) not only rich men, but persons of rank, and delicate and high-born ladies, receive the teachers of Christianity; and the religion of Christ is better known than the teachings of the best philosophers.\" And **Arnobius** testifies that Christians included orators, grammarians, rhetoricians, lawyers, physicians, and philosophers.
 And it was precisely their bright and cheerful views of life and death, of God\'s universal fatherhood and man\'s universal brotherhood --- the divinity of its ethical principles and the purity of its professors, that account for the wonderful progress of Christianity during the three centuries that followed our Lord\'s death.
-The pessimism of the oriental religions; the corruption and folly of the Greek and Roman mythology; the unutterable wickedness of the mass of mankind, and the universal depression of society invited its advance, and gave way before it.
-Justin Martyr wrote that in his time prayers and thanksgivings were offered in \'\'the name of the Crucified, among every race of men, Greek or barbarian.\" Tertullian states that all races and tribes, even to farthest Britain, had heard the news of salvation.
-He declared: \"We are but of yesterday, and lo we fill the whole empire --- your cities, your islands, your fortresses, your municipalities, your councils, nay even the camp, the tribune, the decory, the palace, the senate, the forum. \"[^72] Chrysostom testifies that \"the isles of Britain in the heart of the ocean had been converted.\"
+The pessimism of the oriental religions; the corruption and folly of the Greek and Roman mythology;
+the unutterable wickedness of the mass of mankind, and the universal depression of society invited its advance, and gave way before it.
+**Justin Martyr** wrote that in his time prayers and thanksgivings were offered in \'\'the name of the Crucified, among every race of men, Greek or barbarian.\"[^69] Tertullian states that all races and tribes, even to farthest Britain, had heard the news of salvation.
+He declared: \"We are but of yesterday, and lo we fill the whole empire --- your cities, your islands, your fortresses, your municipalities, your councils, nay even the camp, the tribune, the decory, the palace, the senate, the forum.\"[^70] Chrysostom testifies that \"the isles of Britain in the heart of the ocean had been converted.\"[^71]

 The talismanic word of the Alexandrian fathers, as of the New Testament, was father.
 This word, as now, unlocked all mysteries, God\'s solved all